 The best way to get close to Svartifoss waterfall is to park your car at the Skaftafell Visitor Centre and hike to the viewing points of the falls.

-On the way back you will can visit an old turf house, Selið, and explore the way the Vikings used to live.
+On the way back you will visit an old turf house, Selið, and explore the way the Vikings used to live.
 You can also visit Lambhagi, another beautiful place inside Skaftafell.
 The name Lambhagi translates to “lamb meadow” as farmers used to milk sheep at this location and keep them and their lambs overnight.

 Svartifoss isn’t the only stunning waterfall you will find on the path leading from the camping ground.
 When hiking to Svartifoss you can easily stop for views of the waterfalls Magnúsarfoss and Hundafoss on the trail.

 Hundafoss is the first waterfall you can see on the path to Svartifoss.
-Although not clearly visible you will hear the stream and see the waterfall hiding behind the trees.
+Although not clearly visible, you will hear the stream and see the waterfall hiding behind the trees.
 The same goes for Magnúsarfoss, which can be seen from the East bank on the way to Svartifoss.

 If you are looking for a challenge inside Skaftafell Nature Reserve, there is another great way to hike around Svartifoss.
 This trail is about 16.7 km (10.4 mi).
 It goes across Skaftafellsheiði heath to the foot of Kristínartindar – a mountain located between the two glaciers, Skaftafellsjökull and Morsárjökull.
 At Morsárjökull you will find Iceland’s highest waterfall, called Morsárfoss.